Composite Manhole Covers

 What is FRP (Fiber Reinforced Plastic) ?

 FRP is a composite material consisting of polyester or vinyl ester resin, which is reinforced with glass fiber and increased physical and chemical strength values.
-FRP metal, wood, glass, concrete and so on.
+FRP is superior to metal, wood, and concrete due to its high strength-to-weight ratio.
 It is superior to other production materials with its ability to easily gain different features suitable for the purpose of use.

 Firstly, cast-iron or metal covers are at the risk of being stolen every day because of scrap value, but composite (FRP) covers no risk to be stolen because composite (FRP) cannot recycle so that there isn’t any scrap value.
-Theft of cast-iron or metal covers is also affect people’s life because of falling in an open manhole, people can cause serious injury and even death.
+Unlike cast iron, NA-ME Composite Covers have zero scrap value, eliminating the risk of theft and open manhole accidents.

 At first, the metal and cast-iron covers, which look cheap, but they have so many disadvantages.
 Cast-iron and metal covers are very heavy in their structure and difficult to carry, but composite (FRP) covers are about 75% lighter than competitors.
 This provides labor advantage at the time of transport, assembly and replacement.